-Robert N. Eberhart is an Assistant Professor of Management at Santa Clara University.
+Robert N. Eberhart is a visiting Assistant Professor of Management at Stanford University.
 He is also a visiting professor at Kobe University and research associate at Columbia University.
 His research interests focuses on theories of institutional change and role of institutions on new venture performance.
 Professor Eberhart's academic publications that have appeared in journals such as Organization Science, Strategic management Journal, Strategy Science and the Journal of Asian Business Studies include topics such as new theoretical constructs on how institutional change has complex effects on new firms and entrepreneurs.

 He won awards for the BPS Outstanding Dissertation Award in 2014 from the Academy of Management, Best Paper Proceeding of the 2012 Academy of Management, and from the Fondation France-Japon de l'EHESS.
 He has been quoted in the New York Times, NPS’s “All Things Considered”, the Financial Times, Forbes, the Nikkei Weekly, and the Nihon Keizai Shimbun, and interviewed on ABC News.

 Dr. Eberhart is a member of the board of directors of DynEd, Inc.. the Japan Society of Northern California, the Japan Innovation Network, and iPive, Inc. He is also an academic advisor to Japan's Board of Director's Training Institute and the academic advisor to the NFL’s Green Bay Packers Football Team.
 Dr. Eberhart was the vice-chair of the U.S. Department of State and the Ministry of Economics, Trade, and Industry’s joint commission on bilateral entrepreneurship.

 He was also an academic advisor to the American Chamber of Commerce's Task Force on New Growth Strategies.
 He is a member of the Academy of Management, the Institute of New Economic Theory, the International Society for New Institutional Economics